didaquis/didaquis.github.io/README.md

 ## How to deploy

+* Prepare the export:
+  * `npm run export`
+* Delete all files on target repository:
-* Run `npm run pre-deploy`
+  * `npm run delete-content-of-target-repo` (requires both repositories to be under the same folder)
 * Copy all the content of `out` folder and paste in the branch master of repo https://github.com/didaquis/didaquis.github.io.git
+  * `npm run update-content-of-target-repo` (requires both repositories to be under the same folder)
 * Make sure the `.nojekyll` file has been copied